OSU Art Festival

 Festival Audience Profile and Anticipated Attendance

-This will be the first OSU Art Festival and we hope it will become a popular annual event, attracting OSU students and visitors from the local community.
+This will be the second OSU Art Festival and we hope it will continue as a popular annual event, attracting OSU students and visitors from the local community.
 A profile of the anticipated OSU Art Festival audience includes individuals who are knowledgeable collectors, budding collectors, museum patrons, students, and artists.
 Additionally, the festival will feature live entertainment from talented local and campus performers and a space for interactive family activities.

 Festival Hospitality and Artist Amenities: